ChasNelson1990/chasnelson.co.uk/content/project/neuronal-graphs/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-As an EPSRC Doctoral Prize Research Fellow (University of Glasgow) I am interested in using graph theory, the mathematical basis of network science, to explore how networks of neurons in the retina evolve and reorganise throughout zebrafish development.
+As an EPSRC Doctoral Prize Research Fellow (University of Glasgow), I am investigated the use of graph theory, the mathematical background to network science, to understand how networks of neurons change organisation throughout development.
+In particular, I am developing analysis pipelines for the quantitative exploration of retinal development as measured by multi-electrode array (MEA) recordings and calcium imaging.